-With the birth of a law known as the Omnibus Law, Law Number 11 of 2020 concerning Job Creation, one of its chapters has regulated Village-Owned Enterprises (BUM Desa) as an amendment to Article 87 of Law Number 6 of 2014 concerning villages.
-In Article 87 of Law Number 6 of 2014 concerning villages, which requires Village BUM to be sufficient with Village Regulations and not required to be a legal entity, it turns out that the Job Creation Law requires Village BUM to be a legal entity.
-This can certainly cause a slowdown in managing Village BUM, where every Village BUM manager must take care of it so that the Village BUM immediately becomes a legal entity.
-The limited availability of qualified human resources can cause the existence of Village BUM, which is not yet a legal entity in the Riau Islands Province.
-In addition, the geography of islands can also be an obstacle to the management of BUM Desa as a legal entity.
+With the birth of a law known as the Omnibus Law, namely Law Number 11 of 2020 concerning Job Creation, one of its chapters has regulated Village-Owned Enterprises (BUM Desa) as an amendment to article 87 of Law Number 6 of 2014 concerning Villages.
+Where in article 87 of Law Number 6 of 2014 concerning Villages which requires Village BUM to be sufficient with Village Regulations and not required to be a legal entity, it turns out that the Job Creation Law requires Village BUM to be a legal entity.
+This can certainly cause a slowdown in managing Village BUM where every Village BUM manager must take care of it so that the Village BUM immediately becomes a legal entity.
+The limited availability of qualified human resources can cause the existence of Village BUM that is not yet a legal entity in the Riau Islands Province.
+In addition, the geography consisting of islands can also be an obstacle in the management of BUM Desa to become a legal entity.

-In addition, a Government Regulation (PP) has also been issued that regulates the existence of Village BUM, namely, PP number 11 of 2021.
-Furthermore, the government issued other regulations through the Regulation of the Minister of Villages, Development of Disadvantaged Regions, and Transmigration Number 3 of 2021 concerning Registration, Data Collection and Ranking, Development and Development, and Procurement of Goods and/or Services of Village-Owned Enterprises as Business Entities that are increasingly taken into account to improve the economy.
-In Riau Islands Province, which consists of 275 villages divided into 5 (five) districts, Village-Owned Enterprises have the following details:
+In addition, a Government Regulation (PP) has also been issued that regulates the existence of Village

+BUM, namely PP number 11 of 2021.
+Furthermore, the government also issued other regulations through the Regulation of the Minister of Villages, Development of Disadvantaged Regions and Transmigration Number 3 of 2021 concerning Registration, Data Collection and Ranking, Development and Development, and Procurement of Goods and/or Services of Village-Owned Enterprises as Business Entities that are increasingly taken into account in improving the economy.
+In Riau Islands Province which consists of 275 villages divided into 5 (five) districts have Village-Owned Enterprises with the following details: